EZhex1991/StarCraft-GameStory/02-Zerg-Overmind/06-Chapter06-The-Dark-Templar.md

 ## Mission

-ZASZ:
+> ZASZ:

-> Kerrigan, I sense something strange about this Templar.
+>> Kerrigan, I sense something strange about this Templar.
 Perhaps you should reconsider your attack.

-KERRIGAN:
+> KERRIGAN:

-> For the last time Zasz, you question my motives and authority at your own peril.
+>> For the last time Zasz, you question my motives and authority at your own peril.

-ZASZ:
+> ZASZ:

-> You dare threaten a Cerebrate?
+>> You dare threaten a Cerebrate?
 You will be the doom of us all!

 _After destroying the Protoss base_

-KERRIGAN:
+> KERRIGAN:

-> Where are you Tassadar?
+>> Where are you Tassadar?
 Do your underlings always do your fighting for you?

-TASSADAR:
+> TASSADAR:

-> This shall be our battleground, O Queen.
+>> This shall be our battleground, O Queen.
 Face me here, and I will defeat you myself.

-NEW MISSION OBJECTIVES:
+> NEW MISSION OBJECTIVES:
-- Bring Kerrigan to Tassadar's challenge, alone
+> -Bring Kerrigan to Tassadar's challenge, alone

 _Bring Kerrigan to the battleground and defeat him_

-KERRIGAN:
+> KERRIGAN:

-> An illusion?
+>> An illusion?
 Are you afraid to face me, Templar?

-TASSADAR:
+> TASSADAR:

-> So long as you continue to be so predictable, O Queen, I need not face you at all.
+>> So long as you continue to be so predictable, O Queen, I need not face you at all.
 You are your own worst enemy.